DETAILED ACTION

 wherein the tube 220 comprises a lumen therethrough (see [0028]-[0029] and fig. 3) configured to provide vacuum through the port.
 The language “configured to provide vacuum through the port” constitutes functional claim language, indicating that the claimed device need only be capable of being used in such a manner.
 Furthermore, the claim is an apparatus claim, and is to be limited by structural limitations.
 The Office submits that the device of Parham meets the structural limitations of the claim, and the device is capable of provide vacuum through the port.
 The needle 220, has a lumen therethrough with an open proximal and distal end, therefor a vacuum device can be attached to provide a vacuum therethrough.

-Parham is silent regarding an entire surface area of the end face comprises a textured surface having a plurality of raised surface features.
+Parham is silent regarding an entire surface area of the end face comprises a textured surface having a plurality of surface features formed into the end face.

-Parham as modified is silent regarding the raised surface features are angled relative to an effective surface of the textured surface to facilitate grabbing of an ocular tissue when the probe is moved in a first direction and release of the ocular tissue when the probe is moved in a second direction.
+Parham is further silent regarding the surface features are angled relative to an effective surface of the textured surface to facilitate grabbing of an ocular tissue when the probe is moved in a first direction and release of the ocular tissue when the probe is moved in a second direction.

-However Grueebler, in the same field of endeavor, teaches (fig. 3-6) a textured surface 32 having a plurality of raised surface features 34 (see fig. 3-4 and col. 3 ln.
-47-59), the raised surface features 34 are angled relative to an effective surface of the textured surface (see fig. 6 and see col. 4 ln.
+However Grueebler, in the same field of endeavor, teaches (fig. 3-6) a textured surface 32 having a plurality of surface features 34 (see fig. 3-4 and col. 3 ln.
+47-59) that can be formed into the end face (see col. 7 ln.
+16-29), the raised surface features 34 are angled relative to an effective surface of the textured surface (see fig. 6 and see col. 4 ln.
 9-33) to facilitate grabbing of an ocular tissue when the probe is moved in a first direction (see col. 3 ln.
 47-59) and release of the ocular tissue when the probe is moved in a second direction.
 The language “to facilitate grabbing of an ocular tissue when the probe is moved in a first direction and release of the ocular tissue when the probe is moved in a second direction” constitutes functional claim language, indicating that the claimed device need only be capable of being used in such a manner.
 Furthermore, the claim is an apparatus claim, and is to be limited by structural limitations.
 The Office submits that the device of Grueebler meets the structural limitations of the claim, and the raised surface features are capable of grabbing of an ocular tissue when the probe is moved in a first direction and release of the ocular tissue when the probe is moved in a second direction.
 The angle of the microposts 34, creates increased friction to facilitate grasping in the direction opposite the angle and would allow release due to decreased friction in the opposite direction.

 Regarding claim 16, Parham as modified discloses the claimed invention substantially as claimed, as set forth above for claim 15.
 Parham further discloses (fig. 1-3) the tube 220 comprises a cylindrical morphology (see fig. 3) and the port has an ellipsoid shape (see fig. 1).